justinwon777/HumanCompanions/README.md

 ## Known Issues

-- While in follow mode, they might permanently despawn if you get too far away from them
 - When a companion dies, sometimes it drops a duplicate of an item or doesn't drop an item in its inventory at all.
 - Archers sometimes shoot at nothing after killing a mob.
 Use clear button to clear target.
 - Spawn eggs might spawn a baby.
 They can't do anything and will despawn when the game reloads.